Juris-M/jurism-docs/tutorial.rst

 You are a social scientist (or a humanities scholar, or some other kind of researcher).
 You read and cite previous research written in two or more languages, and you need a way to record and manage all those references.
 You write articles in both English and another language.

 Each journal has its own requirements about how to format bibliographies.
-For example, when you cite a Japanese work in a Japanese journal you will just use the original author, title and so on, but when you cite the same work in an English journal you may have to write the author and title in romaji and add an English translation of the title.
+For example, when you cite a Japanese work in a Japanese journal you will just use the original author, title and so on, but when you cite the same work in an English journal you may have to write the author and title in roman characters and add an English translation of the title.
 With `jurism <https://jurism.github.io>`_ you can store all the information necessary to produce these different citation formats in one place.
 This means you can maintain one database of all your citations and keep all information about each work in one place, regardless of which language that information is in.
 Best of all, you can use |jurism| to automatically generate bibliographies in the format required by whichever journal you are writing for, whichever language you are writing in.

 `Zotero <https://zotero.org>`_ itself provides some nice multilingual support, and it is continuously improving.
 All content is stored in Unicode; the locale used for labels and date forms in generic styles can be changed easily; and search functions recognize Asian scripts.